Cerelog-ESP-EEG/ESP-EEG/Instructions/Quick_Start_Guide.md

 1. Connect the **first ear clip** to the **BIAS** pin.
 2. Connect the **second ear clip** to the **SRB1** pin (this acts as the Ground/Reference in the default montage).
 3. Attach one clip to each earlobe.
+4. 4.
+Pick the channel you want data from, ex ch1 and connect a probe from CH1+ to your head via an electrode

 ## 4. Connect and Stream
 Connect the board to your computer via USB-C. Launch your chosen software or script, and start the data stream.